-Traffic wardens are much criticised yet 55% of them say they feel their presence is a welcome one.
+Traffic wardens are much criticised some say they feel their presence is a welcome one.
 So are traffic wardens a motorist's friend or foe?

-Even the Communities Secretary Eric Pickles MP has described traffic wardens as "overzealous".
+Even the former communities secretary Eric Pickles MP described traffic wardens as "overzealous".

-But 55% of traffic wardens said they feel their on-street presence is welcome by the public.
+But despite this, some traffic wardens believe their presence on the street is welcomed by the public.